-It comprises of all the chemical reactions going inside a living cell or body.
+It comprises all the chemical reactions going inside a living cell or body.
 Thus, it is a typical characteristic of living beings.
 Nonliving things do not show metabolism.

 Few examples of are nerve cell, muscles, tissue, etc.

 It is a property by the virtue of which an organism reacts to an external stimulus or change in environment.
 It is a typical property of living organisms.
-They have an ability to sense any change in their environment.
+They have the ability to sense any change in their environment.